christyler80/Warberry3/README.md

 #### Disclaimer
 This tool is only for academic purposes and testing under controlled environments.
 Do not use without obtaining proper authorization from the network owner of the network under testing.

-The author(s) bears no responsibility for any misuse of the tool and the original author secgroundzero stopped maintining the tool in November 2019.
+The author(s) bears no responsibility for any misuse of the tool and the original author stopped maintaining the secgroundzero/warberry project in November 2019.

 #### Usage